 Older models were as loud as a helicopter!

 Can you imagine using a massager THAT LOUD on your neck or shoulders?
-You’d definitely need to at least wear ear plugs.
-And you probably wouldn’t want to use it in company as the sound would probably be pretty annoying (not to mention painful for yourself).
-Luckily, the motor sound of many earlier models have now been drastically scaled back for more comfortable (and safer) usage.
-Nowadays 85 dB seems to be loudest.
+You’d definitely need to at least wear earplugs.
+And you probably wouldn’t want to use it in the company as the sound would probably be pretty annoying (not to mention painful for yourself).
+Luckily, the motor sound of many earlier models has now been drastically scaled back for more comfortable (and safer) usage.
+Nowadays 85 dB seems to be the loudest.
 That’s still pretty loud, but now you’ve got options for much quieter percussion massagers so you can shop around.

 Benefits of buying the quietest percussion massager